aechagen/personal-goals-2017/README.md

 - [] Finalize/submit PCS transfer package

 ### Things I'll do in the future:
-- [] Look into HSCA program for commission
+- [] Look into HSCP program for commission
 - [] E-mail UIW advisor for possible Major switch